TikeeTron/tikeetron_ai/app/data/tikeetron.md

 Tikeetron’s use of AI and blockchain technologies positions it as a transformative force in the event management space.
 For customers, the AI-first interface enhances how they discover and purchase tickets, offering a personalized experience unmatched by traditional platforms.
 For organizers, the app simplifies the ticket management and validation process, reducing the risk of fraud and improving operational efficiency.

 ---

+### 9. **Business Model**

+Tikeetron operates on a simple, transparent business model designed to benefit both event organizers and attendees while ensuring the platform's sustainability and growth.
+The primary revenue stream for Tikeetron is derived from a **3% transaction fee** on every ticket sold through the platform.

+#### 9.1 **Revenue Structure**

+- **Ticket Sales Commission (3% Fee)**:
+   Tikeetron charges a 3% fee on the total value of each ticket sold.
+This fee is automatically deducted during the ticket transaction process and is applied equally to all ticket types, whether for small events or large-scale concerts and festivals.

+   - **Example**: If a ticket is sold for \$100, Tikeetron collects \$3 as a service fee, with the remaining \$97 going directly to the event organizer.

+---

+### 10. **Refund Policy**

+Tikeetron operates on a **no-refund policy** for all ticket purchases made through the platform.
+Due to the nature of blockchain transactions and the use of NFTs for ticketing, all sales are considered final once the transaction is confirmed on the TRON blockchain.

+#### 10.1 **Why We Don’t Offer Refunds**

+- **Immutable Blockchain Transactions**: All tickets on Tikeetron are issued as NFTs on the TRON blockchain.
+Once a transaction is completed, it cannot be reversed or altered, ensuring the security and integrity of the ticketing process.

+- **Fraud Prevention**: Allowing refunds on blockchain-based tickets could open the door to fraudulent activity, such as transferring tickets to another user and then requesting a refund.
+Our no-refund policy helps maintain a safe and secure environment for both attendees and event organizers.

+#### 10.2 **Ticket Transfers Instead of Refunds**

+While refunds are not available, Tikeetron offers an easy and secure **ticket transfer** system.
+If a customer is unable to attend an event, they can transfer their ticket to another user through the app.
+This ensures that the value of the ticket is retained, and it allows another person to attend the event.

+This alternative provides flexibility for users while maintaining the integrity of the ticketing system.

 ## Conclusion